leapcode/bitmask-vpn/docs/circumvention.rst

 Censorship Circumvention
 ================================================================================

-This document contains some advice for using BitmaskVPN for censorship circumvention.
+This document contains some advice for using BitmaskVPN (or any of its derivatives) for censorship circumvention.

 Bootstrapping the connection
 -----------------------------